dahlia/wsgi-oauth2/docs/index.rst

 Released on August 10, 2014.

-- Now it bocomes compatible with Python 3.2 or later.
+- Now it becomes compatible with Python 3.2 or later.

 Version 0.1.4